Brief Action Planning Webinar Series:

 This webinar series provides training in the core Brief Action Planning (BAP) principles and techniques.
 Core concepts included stepped care for self-management support and the spirit of motivational interviewing.
 The practical skills taught in this course are how to use Ask-Tell-Ask to give information and advice and how to use BAP to help people make action plans that address the aspects of their health or situation that are most important to them.

-Learners will attend four 90 minute webinars, spread out over four weeks, followed by 2-3 practice and feedback sessions via zoom webinar.
+Learners will attend four 90 minute webinars, spread out over four weeks, followed by 2 x 30-minute individual practice and feedback sessions via zoom meeting.

 Capacity for this course is 6-24 per instructor.
 Contact us for more information about how to arrange for your group to take this course.